Central Florida

 What is the Central Florida Water Initiative (CFWI)?

 The goal of the Central Florida Water Initiative (CFWI) is to protect, conserve and restore water resources in a 5,300 square-mile area.
-The planning region includes Orange, Osceola, Seminole, Polk and southern Lake counties — the counties where three water management districts have shared jurisdiction.
+The CFWI Planning Area includes Orange, Osceola, Seminole, Polk and southern Lake counties — the counties where three water management districts have shared jurisdiction.

-It is a joint effort by the water management districts (Southwest, St. Johns and South Florida), the Florida Department of Environmental Protection (FDEP) and the Florida Department of Agriculture and Consumer Services (FDACS) to work closely with water utilities, environmental groups, business organizations, agricultural communities and other stakeholders to recognize and address the water needs of the future.
+It is a joint effort by the water management districts (St. Johns River, South and Southwest Florida) to work closely with state agencies, utilities, environmental groups, business organizations, agricultural communities and other stakeholders to recognize and address the water needs of the future.

 Why is there a need for coordination?

-What are the key challenges in the CFWI region?
+What are the key challenges in the CFWI Planning Area?

 What are the major issues?
 Will there be enough water in the future?

-How does the draft CFWI Regional Water Supply Plan address the challenges?
+How does the CFWI Regional Water Supply Plan address the challenges?

-A total of 150 potential projects — more than enough to meet the region’s needed 250 mgd increase — were identified through the plan development process.
+A total of 85 potential water supply projects — more than enough to meet the CFWI Planning Area’s projected groundwater shortfall of 95 mgd — were identified through the 2020 CFWI RWSP development process.
+In addition, 21 water conservation project options are not captured in this total.

 The reality of future water supply concerns is not new.
 What is different now?